platformio/platformio-core/docs/ide/atom.rst

 :Step 1:

-    Create empty directory for the future project.
-Add it to PlatformIO IDE using (folder) button on the Toolbar or ``Menu: File > Add Project Folder...``
+    Initialize new PlatformIO based project using button on the Toolbar or ``Menu: PlatformIO > Initialize new PlatformIO Project or update existing...``.

 :Step 2:

-    Initialize new PlatformIO based project using ``Menu: PlatformIO > Initialize new Project (or update existing)`` and select boards.
     Put your source code ``*.h, *.c, *.cpp, *.S, *.ino, etc``. files to ``src`` directory.